OpenTAI/taibackdoor/examples/attacks/README.md

-# Examples of using OpenTAIAdv
+# Examples of using OpenTAIBackdoor
-The goal of our **OpenTAIAdv** is to provide a simple framework for researching adversarial attacks and defence.
+The goal of our **OpenTAIBackdoor** is to provide a simple framework for researching adversarial attacks and defence.

 ---
 ## Quickstart examples